400 sheets of paper

 • Hiring incentives and tax credit programs

-Find your local workforce center at www.colorado.gov/cdle/wfc or register and post jobs at www.connectingcolorado.com.
+Find your local workforce center at CDLE.Colorado.gov/jobs-training/workforce-centers or register and post jobs at Connecting Colorado.

-Federal law requires employers to report new hire information to the State Directory of New Hires of the state in which a newly hired employee works.
+Federal law requires employers to report new hire information to the State Directory or New Hires of the state in which a newly hired employee works.

 This reporting must take place within 20 calendar days after the date of hire or by the first regularly scheduled payroll following the date of hire, if such payroll is after the expiration of the 20-day period.